“A large proportion of my work over the last six years has been web accessibility auditing, using the Web Content Accessibility Guidelines (WCAG 2.1).

 The website and documents will be checked with a range of impairments in mind, for example, colour blindness, dyslexia, learning disabilities and hearing impairment.

-My colleague John Turley brings particular expertise in relation to mobile accessibility (as well as being an experienced user of screen readers and other user tools).
+My colleague John Turley brings particular expertise related to mobile accessibility (as well as being an experienced user of screen readers and other user tools).
 There are certain challenges faced in ensuring accessibility on mobile devices including screen size, screen resolution and speed.
-On mobile devices there are different settings to enable speech and punctuation, unlike the default settings on desktop computers.
+On mobile devices, there are different settings to enable speech and punctuation, unlike the default settings on desktop computers.

 Accessibility will not be approached solely in terms of WCAG compliance.
 It will also be considered within a broader usability context in light of the tools and variety of devices that disabled people use when accessing website content and services.